lryz0612/LianRenZong.github.io/_pages/about.md

 # News

 * September 9, 2018.
-I will make oral presentation *The Sixth International Conference on Transportation and Logistics (6th T-LOG)*.
+I will make oral presentation in *The Sixth International Conference on Transportation and Logistics (6th T-LOG)*.

 * August 6, 2018.
 A paper was accepted in *The 6th International Conference on Transportation and Space-time Economics (TSTE 2018)*.